slint-ui/slint/docs/mcu.md

 The idea is to call `[slint::platform::set_platform]` before constructing your Slint application.

-The [`Platform`] trait has two main responsabilities:
+The [`Platform`] trait has two main responsibilities:
  1. Give a window that will be used when creating your component with `new()`
  2. Be a source of time.
-Since on bare metal, we don't have [`std::time::Instant`] as a source of time, so you need to provide the time from some time source that will likely be provided from the hal crate of your decive.
+Since on bare metal, we don't have [`std::time::Instant`] as a source of time, so you need to provide the time from some time source that will likely be provided from the hal crate of your device.

 Optionally, you can also use the Platform trait to run the event loop.

-A typical platfrom looks like this:
+A typical platform looks like this:

 ```rust,no_run
 #![no_std]